 How Should You Structure Your Writing?

-I was working with two different writers on their two different projects.
-We worked a lot on how to structure their writing and talked about what are the different structures that you can come up with–whether you like to outline or you don’t.
+Recently, I was working with two different writers on their projects.
+We worked a lot on how to structure their writing, and talked about what the different structures are that you can use–whether to outline or not.

 To some people that is terrifying.
 These people are outliners.
-They like to have a structure in place beforehand and plug in their writing to that place.
-The two writers that I was working with wanted some kind of structure.
-They came to me with ideas and we created that structure together so they can then go and do their writing.
+They like to have a structure in place beforehand and plug their writing into place.
+The two writers I was working with wanted some kind of structure.
+They came to me with ideas, and we created a structure together so they could do their writing.

 There are different kinds of structures out there.
 It’s fine to be that writer that you are.
 And if you need help with structure, you can always call on me.